-1) How long have you been in business?
 About half of U.S. small businesses shut down within their first 5 years.
 If you’ve passed that benchmark, lenders know that you’re on track for growth.
-For a SmartBiz SBA loan, you must have two or more years in business.
-There are many options for funding a start up or younger business but you’ll get the best rates and terms the longer your business has been around.
+For a SmartBiz® SBA loan, you must have two or more years in business.
+There are many options for funding a startup or younger business but you’ll get the best rates and terms the longer your business has been around.

 Use of funds allowances and restrictions vary from lender to lender.
-For a SmartBiz SBA loan, there are several ways to use loan proceeds to fuel growth including:
+For an SBA loan from a bank in the SmartBiz network, there are several ways to use loan proceeds to fuel growth, including:

 - Working capital – Defined as the difference between current assets and current liabilities, working capital funds the day-to-day operations of your small business.

-- Business expansion – You’ve survived the roller coaster of starting a business.
-Now what?
+- Business expansion – You’ve survived the roller coaster of starting a business, now what?
 If you’re ready for the next step, there are business expansion strategies you can fund with proceeds from a loan.
 These include opening another location, hiring new employees, implementing marketing programs and more.

 - Equipment Financing - Equipment can range from an x-ray machine to a used van to computers and more.
-As an example, “The Tree Guy” is a SmartBiz customer that used SBA loan proceeds to buy new equipment.
+As an example, “The Tree Guy®” is a SmartBiz customer that used SBA loan proceeds to buy new equipment.
 With that equipment and a few new hires, he was able to expand his business to an additional location.

 - Debt Refinancing A popular way to use funds from a low-cost, long-term loan is to refinance existing high interest debt.
-SmartBiz customer Milton Martinez owns Triple D Towing in Texas.
+SmartBiz customer Milton Martinez owns Triple D Towing® in Texas.
 He says, “By getting rid of the two small loans I’m saving $15,000 - $18,000 dollars.
 That’s money I can put back into growing my business or into savings.”